CrazyCloudCraft/wikitest/Placeholders.md

 - ### **Pinger**
 > /papi ecloud download Pinger

-Lets you ping a server through a IP or domain (with port), to check the online-status and to receive some information.
+Lets you ping a server through an IP or domain (with port), to check the online-status and to receive some information.
 The placeholders have a "warmup" time of around one or two minutes after installing the expansion.

-**Note**: This placeholders have a seperate update-delay in the config.yml of PlaceholderAPI
+**Note**: These placeholders have a separate update-delay in the config.yml of PlaceholderAPI

-Replace `testplugins.com:25565` with your own server/ip.
+Replace `testplugins.com:25565` with your own server/IP.
 ```
 %pinger_gameversion_testplugins.com:25565%
 %pinger_version_testplugins.com:25565%